boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/fitbit.md

 ---

 # Connecting Bold BI to Fitbit data source
-Bold BI dashboard designer supports connecting the Fitbit web services through REST API.
+The Bold BI dashboard designer supports connecting to the Fitbit web services through the REST API.
-> **NOTE:** Fitbit OAuth credentials are required for the On-Premises Deployment but not needed in Syncfusion Managed Cloud Server.
+> **NOTE:** Fitbit OAuth credentials are required for On-Premises Deployment, but they are not needed in the Syncfusion Managed Cloud Server.
 ## Choose Fitbit data source

 To configure the Fitbit data source, follow these steps:

-1. Click the **Data Sources** button in the configuration panel to add a new data connection.
+1. Click on the **Data Sources** button in the configuration panel to add a new data connection.

    ![Data source icon](/static/assets/working-with-datasource/data-connectors/images/common/DataSourcesIcon.png)